motorcycle 101 guides

 To help give you a visual behind you, you are required to have rearview mirrors on both sides of your handles.
 Do not forget to check over your shoulders to scan areas that are not covered by your rearview mirrors.

-You also need to have worked turn signals on both the front and back of your ride.
-This is required for models built and registered from January 1, 1973 and onward.
+You also need to have working turn signals on both the front and back of your ride.
+This is required for models built and registered from January 1, 1973, and onward.
 In case one of the turn signal lights goes out, make sure to review the hand signals for switching lanes.

 California is a unique case as it is the only state that officially declares lane splitting is legal.
 This means you can maneuver between vehicles on the highways by riding on top of the dotted lines.
 You can also share the same lane with another motorcycle by riding side-by-side.
 However, there are still factors you need to keep in mind to practice this safely.